Javierrmsf/Horiseon-website/README.md

 # Horiseon-website
 Horiseon's website

-Description: This is repo for Horiseon's webiste
+Description: This is a repo for Horiseon's webiste

 ![Here's a screenshot of the website](./assets/images/SCREENSHOT.png)